Buy a 'free' iPhone 13 with trade-in at Verizon, T-Mobile and AT&T: What you need to know

 - T-Mobile is offering new and existing users up to $1,000 on the iPhone 13 Pro, $800 on the iPhone 13 and $700 on the iPhone 13 Mini with an eligible trade-in, but you will need to have its top Magenta Max unlimited plan and buy directly from them.

-- For the $1,000 off you will need to purchase an iPhone 13 Pro or Pro Max and trade in an iPhone 11 Pro/11 Pro Max or iPhone 12 Pro/12 Pro Max.
+- For the $1,000 off you will need to purchase an iPhone 13 Pro or Pro Max and trade in an iPhone 11 Pro or 11 Pro Max, or an iPhone 12 Pro or 12 Pro Max.

-- The list is a bit wider for the "up to $800 off" list.
-Eligible phones here include the iPhone 12/12 Mini, iPhone 11, and iPhone X/XR/XS/XS Max.
+- The list is a bit broader for the "up to $800 off" list.
+Eligible phones here include the iPhone 12 and 12 Mini, iPhone 11, and iPhone X/XR/XS/XS Max.
 You can also trade in a variety of Android phones including the Galaxy S20 and S21 lines, Note 10/Note 20 lines, Motorola Razr 5G and OnePlus 8 5G and 8T 5G.

-Those with other T-Mobile plans can get up to $500 off, but you will need to trade in an iPhone 11 Pro/11 Pro Max or a 12 Pro/12 Pro Max to get that discount.
-Those with older devices can get up to $400 offer.
+Those with other T-Mobile plans can get up to $500 off, but you will need to trade in an iPhone 11 Pro or 11 Pro Max, or an iPhone 12 Pro or 12 Pro Max to get that discount.
+Those with older devices can get up to $400 offer, with full details available by clicking on the "On us with Magenta Max with trade" link on T-Mobile's product pages.

 Read more: Preorder iPhone 13 now: All the Apple deals at AT&T, Best Buy, Verizon and more